FelipeRuizGarcia/Learner/startup/articles_enterprenours.md

 **Who (are you ready to be an entrepreneur?)**
 <br>
 R: IF you are PREPARE to FAIL!
 Getting NOTHING ?
-Losing Money! you are ready
+Losing Money! you are ready to AFFORD to FAIL

-****
-Why (are you doing it for the right reasons?)
+**Why (are you doing it for the right reasons?)**
+* Not Money:
+* Power: Forget all the C-levels fancy titles, The customer will get a shit about it SCREAMING as your boss!.
+*

 Wa-How ?